jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/boot-actuator.md

 This guide assumes you are already familiar with Spring Boot and [vmware-gemfire-name].

-Refer to the <a href="../index.html#actuator">Spring Boot Actuator</a> chapter in the reference documentation for more information.
+Refer to the [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready.html) chapter in the reference documentation for more information.

 ## Example Application

 This guide additionally provides a working
-[example application](https://github.com/spring-projects/spring-boot-data-geode/spring-geode-samples/boot/actuator) to review some of the Actuator Health Endpoints.
+[example application](https://github.com/gemfire/spring-boot-for-vmware-gemfire/tree/9.15-2.7/spring-gemfire-samples/boot/actuator) to review some of the Actuator Health Endpoints.

 The example application is a simple Temperature Monitoring Service, simulating a real-world, Internet of Things (IOT) Use Case (UC).